-The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net income per ordinary share is computed by dividing net income by the weighted average number of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 4,767,000 shares of Class A ordinary shares in the calculation of diluted earnings per ordinary share, since their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted loss per ordinary share is the same as basic loss per ordinary share for the period presented.
+The Company has two classes of shares, Class A ordinary shares and Class B ordinary shares.
+Income and losses are shared pro rata between the two classes of shares.
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of shares of ordinary shares outstanding during the periods.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 4,767,000 Class A ordinary shares because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net income (loss) per ordinary share is the same as basic net income (loss) per share ordinary shares for the period from October 7, 2020 (inception) to December 31, 2020.
+Accretion associated with the Class A ordinary shares subject to possible redemption is excluded from earnings per share as the redemption value approximates fair value.